 The by-laws state:

-The Workers Support committee of the Board hires and fires workers (workers include people who are paid and unpaid).
-Currently, we have three workers: Alfredo Lopez and Jaime Villarreal (paid) and Jamie McClelland (volunteer).
+The Workers Review committee of the Board hires and fires workers (workers include people who are paid and unpaid).
+Currently, we have two workers: Jaime Villarreal (paid) and Jamie McClelland (volunteer).

 However, there is much more to our structure and decision making than what is defined in the by-laws.